ziap/ziap.github.io/content/blog/parallel-array/index.md

 With the current V8 engine, the runtime has to iterate over the `monsters` array, follow the pointer to get the actual `Monster` object, and access the `hp` property.
-This polutes the cache with unnecessary informations such as the monster's coordinate, while the upcoming `hp` are not loaded.
+This pollutes the cache with unnecessary information such as the monsters' coordinates, while the upcoming `hp` are not loaded.
 In contrast with the SoA approach:

 ```ts